Wakala Meaning

 Wakala in Islamic Banking and Finance

-A wakala (agency) deposit is a structure in which a customer appoints an Islamic bank as agent to invest funds in Shariah-compliant activities.
+A wakala deposit is a structure in which a customer appoints an Islamic bank as agent to invest funds in Shariah-compliant activities.
 The bank acts as wakeel, follows the agreed mandate, and earns a disclosed fee.
 The profit outcome depends on the actual performance of the underlying investment activity, not on a guaranteed interest return.

-How a Wakala Deposit Works in Practice
+Wakala Deposit Works in Practice – An Example

-- A customer places $50,000 with an Islamic bank under a wakala (agency) deposit.
+Suppose: A customer places $50,000 with an Islamic bank under a wakala (agency) deposit.

 - The bank is appointed as agent to invest that amount in Shariah-compliant assets or transactions.